Grandeurs of Petra Tour & Splendors of Jordan

 Cost Does Not Include: The separate donation check for $150 (made out to Whitman College); passport or visa fees; food, alcohol, and other beverages not included with meals; telephone and fax charges; laundry, personal tips; or other items of a personal nature.

-Donation Checks: The cost of the trip does not include the separate non-refundable donation check for $150.00 (per person) to Whitman College with ‘Anthropology Depart. for Rollefson Research’ in the memo line.
+Donation Checks: The cost of the trip does not include the separate non-refundable donation check for $150.00 (per person) to Whitman College with ‘For Gary Rollefson’s Research Account, Anthropology’ in the memo line.
 As a tour company that benefits from the historical, cultural and natural riches of our destinations, we have a policy of donating to scholars, archaeological and cultural projects, and museums in each of our destinations.
 This has created a bond with the academic community that allows you to gain an ‘insider’s view’ of work being done in each country.
 Your donation check will go directly to the project’s budget.
 The donation is required as part of your registration and is non-refundable.

 A deposit of $500.00 per person along with your registration is required to secure a reservation.
 Final payment is due 90 days before departure.
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
 Prior to the trip, we will send links to various websites of pertinent interest to the trip.
 Click here to download our Registration Form.